Staff recruitment

 • evidence a full employment history or provide appropriate explanations for any gaps

-• provide information on other qualifications or training relevant to the role
+• provide original certificates for other qualifications or training relevant to the role, such as level 2 English or Paediatric First Aid

 • prove they have the right to work in the UK - as an employer you must check a job applicant is allowed to work in the UK before you can employ them

-• have an enhanced Disclosure and Barring Service (DBS) check (more details on DBS checks is available below)
+• undergo an enhanced Disclosure and Barring Service (DBS) check

 Registering with the Disclosure and Barring Service (DBS)